pytroll/trollflow2/doc/source/index.rst

 Options:
  - ``coverage_by_collection_area: False`` - If ``True``, the
    ``'collection_area_id'`` in the incoming message needs to match the name of the target area.
+This setting might come from the geographic gatherer in pytroll-collectors.
  - ``min_coverage: 0`` - Minimum required coverage.
 If coverage is less
    than defined, the data are not processed for this area.
 By default process all areas.
+ - ``coverage_per_product: False`` - If ``True``, coverage is checked
+   separately for each product, using the ``start_time`` and ``end_time`` set as dataset attributes.
+This can be useful if different products have different coverages and this information is reflected by the start and end times.

 Platform name check
 *******************